 Despite the small territory, nature of Georgia is distinguished for its diversity.
 Here one can observe the marine subtropical, mountain alpine and sub-alpine, as well as arid and semi-arid fascinating landscapes with number of the preserved rarest flora and fauna species.
 6.6% of the country’s territory is nominated the protected areas.
 The history of protected areas has the ages-long history in Georgia.
 In mountains there still are sacred forests, where since the ancient times it was and still is prohibited to hunt, cut the wood or collect berries.
 As far back as in 12th century, Queen Tamar issued the first state order on protection of the designated territories.
 The first official state reserve – Lagodekhi Reserve – has been established in 1912.
-Currently Georgia houses 18 reserves, 5 national parks, 3 monuments of nature, 11 restricted zones and 1 protected landscape.
+Currently Georgia houses 14 reserves, 13 national parks, 3 monuments of nature, 23 restricted zones and 3 protected landscape.
+Here are the oldest national Parks in Georgia

 Borjomi-Kharagauli National Park has been established in 1995.
 It is located in the central part of the country and is part of Minor Caucasus.
 This is one of the biggest parks in Europe and covers more than 76,000 hectares.
 Altitudes vary from 400 to 2,642 meters above the sea level.
 The northern part of the park is located in subtropical climatic area, while southern part is dryer.
 The ecosystem includes virgin mountain forests.
 Part of the territory lies in the subtropical and sub-alpine belts.
 Borjomi-Kharagauli national park offers its visitors of different interests and capabilities nine touristic hiking routes.
 (The overnight stations and places for picnics are arranged; it is possible to hire guides and horses.)